 Duration: 5 hours

 ‘Bollywood’ is the term given to India’s thriving Hindi movie industry that is centred in Mumbai.
 Bollywood movies have long-held fascination not only for Indians but also others who are taken in by its vibrant and energetic style.
-Get a close look at this colourful industry with a tour that will take you behind the scenes.
+Get a close look at this famous thing in Mumbai with a tour that will take you behind the scenes.
 While some tours focus on live shooting, others take you around key facilities.
 Consider taking the Viator guided tour of one of the major studios.

 Mumbai Bollywood Private Half-Day Tour Including Lunch